mkh2097/teddy_cli/README.md

 # GNU/Linux
 Download teddy from linux folder and open it via Terminal, Type ./teddy [Assignment Directory Name]

-If successful You will see new directory "[Assignment Directory Name] Sorted" as output in same directory.
+*If successful You will see new directory "[Assignment Directory Name] Sorted" as output in same directory.

+# Caution
 Note that both Assignment Directory and Excecutable Script should be in the same directory for now.
 Adding to path script will be released soon.